gcc-mirror/gcc/gcc/ada/doc/gnat_rm/standard_and_implementation_defined_restrictions.rst

 * Untagged record cannot be null
 * No class-wide operations
 * Initialization expressions must respect SPARK restrictions
-* Non-static ranges not allowed except in iteration schemes
+* Nonstatic ranges not allowed except in iteration schemes
 * String subtypes must have lower bound of 1
 * Subtype of Boolean cannot have constraint
 * At most one tagged type or extension per package